-NSCLC is the most common type of lung cancer, representing 81% of all lung cancer cases in the United States.
-Squamous cell carcinoma, adenocarcinoma and large cell carcinoma are all subtypes of NSCLC.
-Lung cancer is one of the leading causes of cancer death for both men and women, with an estimated 127,070 deaths in the United States from lung cancer in 2023.
-There are approximately 238,000 diagnoses of lung cancer annually in the United States.
-Despite the availability of numerous therapies, the prognosis remains poor, with an overall five-year survival rate for all patients diagnosed with NSCLC as low as 28%.
+NSCLC is the most common type of lung cancer, representing 82% of all lung cancer cases in the United States.
+Squamous cell carcinoma ("NSCLC Sq."), adenocarcinoma ("NSCLC Ad.") and large cell carcinoma are all subtypes of NSCLC.
+Lung cancer is the leading cause of cancer death for both men and women.
+In 2020, an estimated 130,180 people in the United States died from lung cancer.
+There are approximately 237,000 diagnoses of lung cancer annually in the United States.
+Despite the availability of numerous available therapies, the prognosis remains poor, with an overall five-year survival rate for all patients diagnosed with NSCLC as low as 26%.

 Standard therapies include surgery, chemotherapy and radiation therapy.
-Up to a third of NSCLC patients have tumors with mutations in genes, e.g., epidermal growth factor receptor and anaplastic lymphoma kinase, for which molecularly targeted therapies have been approved, e.g., erlotinib, gefitinib or crizotinib.
+Up to a third of NSCLC patients have tumors with mutations in genes, e.g., epidermal growth factor receptor and anaplastic lymphoma kinase, for which molecularly-targeted therapies have been approved, e.g., erlotinib, gefitinib or crizotinib.
 However, these treatments usually do not result in long-term remissions, and the tumors generally return and become resistant to therapy.

 Immunotherapies that target PD-1 or the PD-1 ligand ("PD-L1"), e.g., pembrolizumab, nivolumab and atezolizumab, have recently been approved for the treatment of patients with advanced or metastatic NSCLC either alone (for previously untreated or treated patients) or in combination with chemotherapy (for previously untreated patients).
-Treatment with these anti-PD1 agents in NSCLC has resulted in promising activity ranging from approximately 15-30% overall response rates (with the higher response rates in tumors expressing higher levels of PD-L1) in previously treated patients to approximately 40-60% response rates in combination with chemotherapy in previously untreated patients.
+Treatment with these immunotherapy agents in NSCLC has resulted in promising activity ranging from approximately 15-30% overall response rates in previously treated patients to approximately 40-60% response rates in combination with chemotherapy in previously untreated patients.
 However, approximately 50-80% of patients do not respond to these therapies, indicating significant unmet medical need remains.